RishaMK/BookHive/README.md

 ## Technologies Used

-- **Frontend**: React.js, Vue.js, Material-UI for icons, Tailwind CSS for styling
+- **Frontend**: React.js, Material-UI for icons, Tailwind CSS for styling
 - **Backend**: Express.js, Node.js
 - **Database**: MongoDB Atlas
-- **Other Tools**: Axios for API requests, React Router for navigation
+- **Other Tools**: Axios for API requests, React Router for navigation, Vite for local development

 ## Setup